 How can your reviews help me with each Vintages Release?

 Every two weeks the liquor store releases more than 100 new wines, and it recommends them all because they want you to consider buying any or all of the wines that they sell.
-However, as an independent journalist, I taste all of the wines, but only recommend a certain number per release.
+However, as an independent journalist, I taste all or most of the wines, but only recommend a certain number per release.
 I weed out the poorly made and over-priced wines and give you unbiased recommendations of only the most delicious and reasonably priced wines.

 Why don’t you review wines you don’t like with low scores?